Professor-G/MicroLIA/docs/source/Examples.rst

    prediction = model.predict(time, mag, magerr, convert=True, zp=22, apply_weights=True)

+   print(prediction)
 .. figure:: _static/prediction_1.png
     :align: center
 |
-When predicting, the relevant statistis are computed for the input lightcurve(s).
-Note that by default ``convert`` = True, which will convert the magnitude input to flux, therefore we must set the appropriate zeropoint argument.
-This ``zp`` must match whatever value was used when creating the training set, in this example ``zp`` = 22.
+When making predictions, the relevant statistis are computed for the input lightcurve(s) according to the feature selection, which in turn speeds up the computation as not all metrics have to be calculated.
+Note that by default ``convert`` is set True, which will convert the magnitude input to flux values, therefore we must set the appropriate zeropoint argument.
+This ``zp`` must match whatever value was used when creating the training set, in this example ``zp`` = 22 as per the OGLE observations.
 Likewise, since ``apply_weights`` was enabled when the training set was generated, we must insure we compute the statistics the same way by also setting this flag when doing the predictions.

 The prediction output is the label and probability prediction of each class, ordered in alphabetical/numerical order.
-The predicted class in this case is '1' corresponding to the 'CV' class, as the corresponding classification accuracy of this class is higher than all the others; followed by label '3' which is 'ML'.
-Finally, let's load all 214 lightcurves and check the overall prediction accuracy:
+The predicted class in this case is '1' corresponding to the 'CV' class, as the corresponding classification accuracy of this class is higher than all the others.
+Let's load all 214 lightcurves and check the overall prediction accuracy:

 .. code-block:: python